max-oppermann/Public_repository/Probability Simulations/README.md

-Programs of varying length and complexity without intentional theme (currently the theme is probability theory).
+Programs of varying length and complexity with the theme of probability theory.

 #### `gamblers_ruin.py`
 Simulates a setup of the Gambler's Ruin problem as a Markov chain.
 Two gamblers with each an initial amount of money play a series of rounds with a fixed probability of winning one additional unit of money each round from the other gambler.
 If gambler A has probability $p$ of winning, gambler B has probability $(1-p)$ of winning; if the total money is $N$ and gambler A starts with $i$, gambler B has $(N-i)$.
 The simulation assumes the perspective of one of the gamblers.
 It then tracks the gambler's balance over time until they either go bankrupt (reach 0) or reach the total amount in play (the sum of both gamblers' money), i. e., until the other gambler goes bankrupt.
 The path of the gambler's money is then plotted.